Minority & Students of Color Abroad

 If somebody says or does something that is offensive to you, try to distinguish between a person who is genuinely curious about you and your culture and someone who has bad intentions.
 You may find yourself in some uncomfortable situations, and always remember to put your safety first.
-Below are just a few considerations for you to think about if you are a student who identifies as a racial or ethnic minority:

 - How is my ethnic group perceived in my host country?
 What kind of stereotypes are there?

 - How should I react if I find something to be offensive?

 - Is the person curious or do they have bad intentions?

 - Has my host family housed minority students before?
 If not, will this be an issue for them?

 - Am I used to being part of the majority at home but will be a minority abroad?
 Or vice versa?

 - Will there be other minority students in my program?